adamfranco/viewer/README.txt

    the script to allow for valid XHTML 1.0.
  - Now can take in a slide index with which to start display.
 Useful for displaying items in the middle of large result sets.
+ - Now supports slide-by-slide loading via AJAX.
+   A slideshow-skeleton is loaded with a 'source' attribute and the text-position element for each slide.
+The content is then fetched for the slide as the load() or display() is called on the slide.

 ******************************
 Version 2.0.0